 Every Fitbit model features a different design and size, so each has its own unique charger.
 And consequently, most new model Fitbits can’t charge on an older model.

-For example, you cannot charge a Fitbit Versa 2 using the original Versa model’s charger.
+For example, you cannot charge a Fitbit Versa 3 using the Versa 2’s or the original Versa model’s charger.
 And vice-versa, you can’t charge a Versa (original) using a Versa 2 or 3’s charger.

 Can I get my Fitbit’s battery replaced?